 The creation of the “debuginfo” subpackage may be suppressed

-by setting the __create_debugpackage
+by setting the __create_debugpackage macro to

 “0”, either by passing the option